★★ Karson Kamenetz ★★

 Kamenetz Family

 Karson comes from a family dedicated to service.
 His grandfather ran a small pharmacy in Overlea, serving neighbors with humility and care.
 His father, the late County Executive Kevin Kamenetz, devoted decades to public service.
-But Karson’s story isn’t just about carrying on a name, it’s about carrying forward a responsibility.
-Losing his father at sixteen was a distinct before-and-after moment that gave Karson clarity: time is short, and the work we do must matter.
+But Karson’s candidacy is not about inheriting a title.
+It is about earning trust.
+Losing his father at such a young age was a distinct before-and-after moment, giving him a clear sense that public service is not about ego or legacy.
+It is about showing up relentlessly, taking responsibility seriously, and trying to leave your community better than you found it.

 ★★ Vision ★★